How to Get Sharp Photos for Social Media

 Problems With Going Too Big or Too Small

-- If you upload a photo larger than the recommended dimensions, the platform will resize it.
-This resizing can reduce sharpness and overall quality.
+• If you upload a photo larger than the recommended dimensions, the platform will resize it.
+This resizing can ruin the sharpness and overall quality.

-- If your photo is smaller than the recommended dimensions, the platform will not resize it, but you are still uploading a lower-resolution photo than you could, which reduces detail and clarity.
+• If your photo is smaller than the recommended dimensions, the platform will not resize it, but you are still uploading a lower-resolution photo than you should, which reduces detail and clarity.

-Uploading photos that are larger or smaller than recommended can reduce quality.
+Uploading larger or smaller photos can reduce quality.

 Key Findings for Facebook

-Best Resolution: Posting at 2048 pixels on the long edge usually gives the best clarity and sharpness.
+Best Resolution: Posting at 2048 pixels on the long edge consistently gives the best clarity and sharpness.

-Sharpening: Adding some artistic sharpening can improve your image, but it is not required.
-Sharpening can give your photo a stronger, more detailed look that many people like.
+Sharpening: Adding some artistic sharpening can enhance your image, but it is not essential.
+It helps give your photo a punchy look that many people like.

-- Uploading photos with too few pixels (for example, images smaller than the recommended dimensions).
+• Uploading low-pixel-count photos (for example, photos that are smaller than the recommended dimensions).

-- Using in-app cropping tools can reduce quality.
+• Using in-app cropping tools can degrade quality.

-Factors like small file sizes (below 500 KB), sending images through Facebook Messenger or Gmail before posting, or slightly oversizing the file do not severely affect quality.
-However, sticking to the exact recommended size is still the best practice.
+Factors like small file sizes (below 500 KB), sending images through Facebook Messenger or Gmail before posting, or slightly oversizing the file do not severely impact quality, although using the exact recommended size is still best.

 Key Findings for Instagram